When employees are engaged, they willingly contribute more to the organization, and overall performance tends to rise.

 How to Set Performance Goals?

+Performance goals can help drive efficiency and enhance the productivity of teams within an organization.
 By establishing clear performance goals, you provide a road map for employees, directing their efforts towards achieving specific outcomes that align with the company's strategic objectives.

 These goals help clarify expectations, improve accountability, and motivate employees by giving them concrete benchmarks to aim for.